EmekaOrji/Conquering-Responsive-Layout/README.md

 - Learnt about the all powerful 'em's and 'rem's 😂😂.
 [Kevin Powell](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw) uses them a lot and I've been so curious to find out why, now I know

 Check [this](https://youtu.be/_-aDOAMmDHI) out by Kevin

+## DAY 2

+Day 2 was quite less engaging and more of a reiteration of what was already learnt about 'em's and 'rem's, but this time in a more enlightening way.
+Hope to get my hands on and testing out what was learnt.
+Will update here soon.